Judicial Branch Home >

 Q: Is same sex marriage and divorce legal in Minnesota?

-Q: Are there Minnesota Court Forms for same sex divorce?
+Q: Are there court forms for same sex divorce in Minnesota?

 Q: Can I change the Minnesota Court Forms to use them for a same sex divorce?

 Yes.
 Court staff cannot tell you exactly what to change, but you may change the forms.
 You may need to change some terms.
 See Sample.
 For other changes, please get legal advice.

 Q: Can I file for divorce in Minnesota if we were married in a different state, and our same sex marriage was legal in that state?